 If you suffered an injury at work, you might be able to claim workers’ compensation benefits for your injury.
 Workers’ comp. pays different amounts of coverage for different injuries based on what kind of injury you sustained and how severe it is.
 In many cases of amputation or total loss of function, permanent injuries yield high benefits – but what about partial injuries?
-Fayetteville workers compensation lawyer Ken Kieklak discusses permanent partial disability and other workers’ comp. benefits.
+Fayetteville AR workers’ comp lawyer Ken Kieklak discusses permanent partial disability and other workers’ comp. benefits.
 If you need help applying for benefits or getting the coverage you need from workers’ comp., call Ken Kieklak, Attorney at Law, for a free legal consultation.

 How Long Does Permanent Partial Disability Last in Arkansas?

 In Arkansas, there are multiple ways to categorize injuries and workers’ comp. coverage.
 Injuries are typically considered either “permanent” or “temporary” as well as “partial” or “total.”
 For instance, a broken wrist might be a temporary injury that loses the you total use of your arm, so it is a temporary total injury.
 In contrast, loss of the first segment of your index finger might be a permanent injury, but it is only partial.
 Moreover, certain injuries make it impossible to work at all and are considered simply “total” disabilities.
 The workers’ comp. benefits you receive for an injury usually depend heavily on these classifications.